kwaldenphd/how-computers-work/README.md

 Q15: Were you correct?
 If not, verify where your mistake was.

-Q16: What do you expect to be the result when you click <Execute>? run the simulation and verify your prediction.
+Q16: What do you expect to be the result when you click Execute?
+Run the simulation and verify your prediction.

 Q17: What would happen if you had forgotten the `HALT` instruction?
 How would the control unit react?